ONLYOFFICE/Kubernetes-Docs-Shards/README.md

 See more details about installing Redis via Helm [here](https://github.com/bitnami/charts/tree/main/bitnami/redis).

 If you want to use **Redis Sentinel** cluster instead of default standalone Redis, please follow this [#11](#11-deploy-onlyoffice-docs-shards-via-redis-sentinel-optional) instruction.

+If you want to use **Redis Cluster** instead of default standalone Redis, please follow this [#12](#12-deploy-onlyoffice-docs-shards-via-redis-cluster-optional) instruction.

 ### 4. Deploy StatsD exporter